 Research on the impact of yoga on weight gain is still in the early stages.
 One study showed that yoga had a more positive impact on obesity and depression then aerobic exercise.
 While yoga for cancer survivors often focuses on gentle or restorative yoga methods (which are necessary and beneficial approaches), it can and should be active, and therefore calorie burning—while also being safe, physically accessible, welcoming, and inclusive.
 Yoga can help cancer survivors manage weight gain, which improves self-esteem and the ability to function normally, and ultimately reduces the risk of recurrence and mortality.

 The benefits of yoga for cancer prevention are profound and well substantiated.
 For yoga teachers who work with cancer survivors and those in treatment, having specific knowledge about the benefits and modifications for this community is imperative.
 Teachers must understand the limitations and requirements in order to support this community to practice effectively and safely.

-Tari Prinster, a cancer survivor, master yoga teacher, and author of Yoga for Cancer, developed Yoga4Cancer (y4c)methodology using contemporary research on cancer and yoga.
-Tari has trained more than a thousand yoga teachers and worked with thousands of survivors in her weekly classes and retreats.
-She is the founder and president of the Retreat Project, a nonprofit whose mission is to help underserved cancer survivors through yoga.
+About Tari Prinster: a cancer survivor, master yoga teacher, and author of Yoga for Cancer, developed yoga4cancer (y4c) methodology using contemporary research on cancer and yoga.
+Tari has trained thousands of yoga professionals globally and supported countless survivors.